 How well does the boat track (hold its course when moving on water) across flat water?
 How easily does it turn, and how responsive is it to small changes in paddle stroke?
 How much drag does the boat have, and how much resistance do you feel as you paddle?
 How stable is the boat during different forms of paddling — relaxed vs. intense?
 How easy or difficult is the boat to paddle into or across wind?
 Can the kayak handle the type of water the manufacturer claims it's made for?

 After many hours of paddling, the Oru Beach LT, Advanced Elements AdvancedFrame, and Advanced Elements Convertible Tandem all proved to be excellent performers on the water; nearly as easy and responsive as some hardshell kayaks.
-They cut through the water better than we ever thought an inflatable or foldable kayak could.
+They cut through the water better than we ever thought an inflatable or foldable kayak could and track exceptionally well due to their longer lengths and hardened frames.
 Impressively, the Tucktec Foldable Kayak also manages to combine the maneuverability of a shallow boat with the tracking gained from its good-sized tracking fin on the back.
+And with the rudder removed, the shortness and flat bottom of Tucktec helps it to move like a play boat, allowing you to turn on a dime.
+The similarly short AE Packlite is also maneuverable, though it's lack of rigid shell slows it down a bit compared to the Tucktec.

 How waterproof is it?